 Please note that NDEs will be recused from discussing and voting on Notes to which they are assigned.
-It is important that you do not contact a Notes Editor directly to request his or her assistance in developing your Note.
-Instead, email Managing Editors Anna Mohan and Aaron Levine to request an NDE.
-In your email, please include (1) the nature of your request, such as "general submissions advice"; (2) a brief description of your Note's topic or proposed topic; (3) any preferences you have about working with a particular Notes Editor; (4) the names of any Notes Editors who might be able to identify you as the author of the submission, and would thus be recused from considering your submission; and (5) the draft of your Note if you would like to receive feedback on a full draft.
-A Managing Editor will assign you a Notes Editor with these considerations in mind.
+It is important that you do not contact a Notes and Comments Editor directly to request his or her assistance in developing your Note.
+Instead, email Managing Editors Jordan Goldberg and Aaron Roper to request an NDE.
+In your email, please include (1) a 1-3 sentence explanation of your topic, (2) the nature of your request (e.g. reading a full draft; topic brainstorming), (3) any preference to work with a particular Notes or Comments Editor, and (4) any Notes or Comments Editor who might be able to identify you as the author of the piece.
 NDEs will be assigned to authors on a first-come, first-served basis.